samuel161415/EmployeManagment/README.md

 and then Admin creates username and password for employee.
 It generally uses email as email is unique for everyone

+It uses bcrypt method to encrypt the password and has validation

 It basically has two data 3 models and 3 main routes Admin route .. http://localhost:5000/Employe/createAcount ... to create employe acount for employes